marviins87/BitwardenExporter/README.md

 2. Currently, the GPG encryption only supports the encryption of the backed up vault file.
 It does not encrypt attachments yet.

+## Credits & Special Thanks To
+[justincswong](https://github.com/justincswong) for providing a very nice update to the script!

 ## LICENSE
-This software is released under the terms of the MIT License, please see file LICENSE.
+This software is released under the terms of the MIT License, please see the [LICENSE file](https://github.com/marviins87/Bitwarden-Attachment-Exporter/blob/master/LICENSE).